Security & Privacy Policy

 Smart Contract Audit Standard

-We follow best practices from established Web3 security firms like Trail of Bits and OpenZeppelin: read-only access, zero code storage, and immediate deletion after analysis.
+We follow best practices from established Web3 security firms like Trail of Bits and OpenZeppelin.

 π How We Compare

-Solidity Prism is a comprehensive pre-audit tool for developers: security vulnerabilities + gas optimization analysis in one platform.
+Solidity Prism is a comprehensive analysis platform for developers: security vulnerabilities + gas optimization analysis in one platform.
 Designed for continuous development workflow and rapid iterationβnot as a replacement for professional audits, but as an essential step before them.

 | Security Practice | Solidity Prism | Industry Standard |